Saad-Umar/TrendingRepos/README.md

 # Requirement(s):

-* iOS 13 and above (but best experience on iOS 15)
+* iOS 13 and above (but for best experience run on iOS 15)